Bank: Bank crisis

 Banks are susceptible to many forms of risk which have triggered occasional systemic crises.
 These include liquidity risk (where many depositors may request withdrawals in excess of available funds), credit risk (the chance that those who owe money to the bank will not repay it), and interest rate risk (the possibility that the bank will become unprofitable, if rising interest rates force it to pay relatively more on its deposits than it receives on its loans).

-Banking crises have developed many times throughout history when one or more risks have emerged for the banking sector as a whole.
+Bank crises have developed many times throughout history when one or more risks have emerged for the banking sector as a whole.
 Prominent examples include the bank run that occurred during the Great Depression, the U.S. Savings and Loan crisis in the 1980s and early 1990s, the Japanese banking crisis during the 1990s, and the sub-prime mortgage crisis in the 2000s.

+The 2023 global banking crisis is the latest of these crises: In March 2023, liquidity shortages and bank insolvencies led to three bank failures in the United States, and within two weeks, several of the world's largest banks failed or were shut down by regulators.

 Size of global banking industry

 Assets of the largest 1,000 banks in the world grew by 6.8% in the 2008–2009 financial year to a record US$96.4 trillion while profits declined by 85% to US$115 billion.
-Growth in assets in adverse market conditions was largely a result of recapitalisation.
+Growth in assets in adverse market conditions was largely a result of recapitalization.
 EU banks held the largest share of the total, 56% in 2008–2009, down from 61% in the previous year.
 Asian banks' share increased from 12% to 14% during the year, while the share of US banks increased from 11% to 13%.
-Fee revenue generated by global investment in banking totalled US$66.3 billion in 2009, up 12% on the previous year.
+Fee revenue generated by global investment in banking totaled US$66.3 billion in 2009, up 12% on the previous year.

 The United States has the most banks in the world in terms of institutions (5,330 as of 2015) and possibly branches (81,607 as of 2015).
 This is an indicator of the geography and regulatory structure of the US, resulting in a large number of small to medium-sized institutions in its banking system.
 As of November 2009, China's top four banks have in excess of 67,000 branches (ICBC:18000+, BOC:12000+, CCB:13000+, ABC:24000+) with an additional 140 smaller banks with an undetermined number of branches.

 Japan had 129 banks and 12,000 branches.
 In 2004, Germany, France, and Italy each had more than 30,000 branches – more than double the 15,000 branches in the United Kingdom.